anadynamics/anadynamics.github.io/docs/quickstart.md

 ### Addendum

-1. Remember that whenever you use a tool like *tool_ch*, ANA will only perform that task and exit, so you won't get any output other than the output from the tool.
+1. Remember that whenever you use a tool like *--tool_check_CH*, ANA will only perform that task and exit, so you won't get any output other than the output from the tool.
-2. You can redirect ANA standard output to a file like this:
+2. You can redirect ANA's volume output to a file like this:
 ```
-> ANA 1mtn.pdb -c 4.cfg -d mtn.nc -o salida > output_vol
+> ANA2 1mtn.pdb -c 4.cfg -d mtn.nc -f salida -v output_vol
 Writing output...
 Done
 ```